gradle/gradle/design-docs/publication-model.md

 ### Test cases

-* Basic test that running the `publish` task actually publishes something.
+* Basic test that running the `publish` task publishes artifacts and the pom.
-* Publish a java project with runtime dependencies.
-* Multi-project build with project dependencies that is published to a Maven repository can be successfully resolved by another build.
 * A `withXml` action can be used to modify the generated `pom.xml`.
 * Decent error message when the `withXml` action fails.
 * Descriptor contains non-ascii characters.